jpane24/OVtool/README.md

 plotted on the second and third graphics, the tool autmatically will expand the rho grid.
 The grid values are not required; if es\_grid and/or rho\_grid is set to `NULL`, the tool will calculate reasonable values to simulate over.
-See Burgette et al. for details.
+In other words, the tool will iterate over all observed covariate associations with the treatment indicator on an effect size scale to derive a reasonable range.

 A key assumption in this tool is the omitted variable is independent from all covariates included in the propensity score model; this